eye makeup Microblading vs. Eyebrow Tint — How to Know Which One Is Best For You

 Upkeep

 No surprise, eyebrow tinting needs to be touched up often to maintain the look.
 Since the whole process is quick and relatively cheap, this may be something you can easily overlook.
-As for microblading, the upkeep is likely the biggest downside since the whole process is expensive and it’s supposed to be permanent.
+As for microblading, the upkeep is likely the biggest downside since the whole process is expensive, and touch-ups go for $400 or more.
 Pigment fades, which is why a touch-up is recommended after your brows scab and heal, as well as every few years to maintain their initial dark hue and fullness.

 Next: How to Trim Your Eyebrows At Home